Avoid The Missing Tooth Clause

 Purchase Dental Insurance That Avoids The Missing Tooth Clause

-Many dental insurances have missing tooth clauses.
+As we stated, many dental insurance companies have missing tooth clauses.
 Even if you had the dental insurance for years…if you had a missing tooth prior to coverage, the insurance won’t pay.

 Sure, you can try to have your dentist submit the claim to your insurance.
 Chances are, for something like this, the carrier will request your dental records.
 In those dental records will be a note of your missing tooth or teeth.
 So, there is no getting around it.